Your Practice. Your Way.

 • Potentially difficult transition without established infrastructure

-• Succession planning challenges if no partners
+• Succession planning challenges if there are no partners

 • Need for business management skills beyond advisory expertise